SashiDo/sashido-nextjs-boilerplate/README.md

 #### Run Locally

 1. **Install Dependencies**

-As this is a full-featured example, all dependencies are present to the packege.json.
-You only need to run:
+All dependencies are present to the package.json, just run:

 ```npm install```